Hart House (University of Toronto): History

 Massey's donation stipulated that the building was to be used only by men, as he felt that a coeducational facility would ruin the sense of collegiality that he hoped to create.
 Beginning in the 1950s, this restriction created much controversy, as women demanded admission.
 Until the end of his life Massey stood by his original conditions, although some progress did occur.
 In 1954 the Arbor room coffee shop was constructed, which was the first co-educational space in Hart House.
 Additionally, in 1958 the first debate was held which women were allowed to attend, although they were segregated behind a rope and not allowed to speak.
 After Vincent Massey's death in 1967 the Stewards and administrators of Hart House had Massey's deed of gift altered to allow women to become members.
 Since 1972, women have been able to fully participate in the House's activities.

 During John F. Kennedy's debate with Stephen Lewis at Hart House on 14 November 1957, Kennedy said "I personally rather approve of keeping women out of these places."
 He also said, "It's a pleasure to be in a country where women cannot mix in everywhere" (ignoring the female students who picketed outside with signs proclaiming "Unfair!" and "We want Kennedy!").

 The southern facade of Hart House.
-Soldiers' Tower on the southwestern corner of Hart House is visible at left.
+The Soldiers' Tower on the southwestern corner of Hart House is visible at left.

 First Commonwealth Conference

-The first unofficial Commonwealth conference was held at Hart House from the 11-21 September 1933 (The Commonwealth Relations Conference) organised by the Canadian Institute of International Affairs and the UK Royal Institute of International Affairs (Chatham House) at the invitation of one of the delegates Vincent Massey.
+The first unofficial Commonwealth conference was held at Hart House from the 11–21 September 1933 (The Commonwealth Relations Conference) organised by the Canadian Institute of International Affairs and the UK Royal Institute of International Affairs (Chatham House) at the invitation of one of the delegates Vincent Massey.
 Chaired by former Canadian Prime Minister Sir Robert Borden with Arnold Toynbee as Recorder.
 All the then Commonwealth nations were present with 77 international delegates.
 There were seven Commonwealth countries at the time: Canada, Britain, Australia, New Zealand, Newfoundland (later to become a province of Canada), South Africa and the Irish Free State.
 There is a photograph of the delegates in the Debating Chamber of the building.
 These conferences then occurred irregularly around the Commonwealth in succeeding years until the official Commonwealth Heads of Government Meetings began.